 The Center for Geographic Information Science at East Carolina University provides an organizational structure and a central facility for the purposes of enhancing research, instructional, and outreach activities that deal with creation and use of geographically referenced data.

-ECU's Access Grid (AG), an advanced videoconferencing system, offers compelling collaborative sessions and teaching and learning experiences for faculty, staff, and students by connecting them to other domestic and international higher education institutions, supercomputing centers, and science and engineering laboratories in “persistent electronic spaces”.
+ECU supports advanced videoconferencing for compelling collaborative sessions and teaching and learning experiences for faculty , staff, and students by connecting them to other domestic and international supercomputing centers, and science and engineering laboratories in "persistent electronic spaces".